towhee-io/towhee/docs/get-started/data-collection.md

 # What is DataCollection

-DataCollection is a pythonic computation and processing framework for unstructured data in machine learning and data science.
+DataCollection is a pythonic computation framework for unstructured data in machine learning and data science.
-It allows a data scientist or researcher to assemble a data processing pipeline, do his model work (embedding, transforming, or classification) and apply it to the business (search, recommendation, or shopping) with a method-chaining style API:
+It provides a method-chaining style API that makes it easier for a data scientist or researcher to assemble a data processing pipeline, finish his research on algorithms and models (embedding, transformer, or cnn) and apply the model to real-world business (search, recommendation, or shopping):

 ```python
 >>> from towhee import DataCollection